-Get in touch, and you could soon be uncovering and freeing all manner of recruitment problems you never knew existed!
+Get in touch, and you could soon be gaining deeper insights and freeing all manner of recruitment issues you never knew existed!

 Usually, it’ll be the thing you least suspect…

-But, if you combine it with my gift of energising human connection, my extensive recruitment experience and my mission, then a session with HR, Talent Acquisition and Hiring Managers can address problems like:
+But, if you combine it with my gift of energising human connection, my extensive recruitment experience and my mission, then a session with HR, Talent Acquisition and Hiring Managers can address things like:

 - Your company is unknown or has a poor reputation for candidate experience on review sites.